badtoyz/markdown-docs/blackberry10-ipsec-vpn-setup.md

 >press the **+ import** button on the bottem.
 Now find the CA.cer cert on your phone.
 >It will say **About to import certificate strongswan CA**
 >Check **Restrict uasge to VPN**
->Then press next and it will import your cert
+>Then press next and it will import your cert$

 ##Configure VPN